ZEISS-PiWeb/PiWeb-Api/_pages/022-basics.md

 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}

 Parts as well as characteristic may contain a version history if versioning is enabled in server settings.
-In this case for parts class `InspectionPlanPart` which is derived from `SimplePart` does exist.
+If so parts are represented by class `InspectionPlanPart` which is derived from `SimplePart`.

 #### `InspectionPlanCharacteristic : InspectionPlanBase` , `InspectionPlanPart : SimplePart`